conlang-software-dev/whistler/README.md

   // grapheme is realized entirely by its effects
   // on its neighbors, and takes no time of its own
   // in this context.
-  pron?: (Segment|string)[] | string;
+  pron?: (ModelSegment | string)[] | string;
 }
 ```

-Graphemes in a model can be multiple characters long, but words will be paersed into graphemes in a strictly greedy, longest-possible-match manner, and contexts can only be one grapheme long in either direction.
+Graphemes in a model can be multiple characters long, but words will be parsed into graphemes in a strictly greedy, longest-possible-match manner, and contexts can only be one grapheme long in either direction.

 Command Line Interface
 ======================